ghacct22/scripts/README.md

 In scripts/scripts.sh, comment out which ones you don't want loaded.

+The Git-Extras add a lot of useful git commands to speed up your work, you can look them over [here](https://github.com/tj/git-extras)
+It is easy to install, on mac it's as simple as `brew install git-extras`, but you can look at the installation instructions if you are using something else.
+I highly reccomend installing this.

 ## Changelog
+### 12.11.2015
+- Stopped replacing the ~/.bashrc, since that is bad practice (really bad)
+- Added my .tigrc, as an example
+- Added a reference in the README to git-extras, which are awesome
 ### 12.9.2015
 - Added git-prompt.sh
 - Added git-completion.sh